Ulmus × hollandica 'Vegeta': Description

 A distinguishing feature of 'Vegeta', according to Schneider (1906) and Mitchell (1974), is that the leaf margins to right and left of the petiole start from a vein, not from the midrib.Schneider, Camillo Karl (1906).
 Illustriertes Handbuch der Laubholzkunde.
 1. Jena G. Fischer. p.
-215 'Vegeta'-type leaves from Hinchingbrooke Park collected by Heybroek in 1960 do not share this feature, nor do some old 'Vegeta' cultivars in Oxford and Edinburgh (see ' 'Vegeta'-like cultivars', below).
+215 The hybrid leaves from Hinchingbrooke Park collected by Heybroek in 1960 do not share this feature, nor do some old 'Vegeta'-like cultivars in Oxford and Edinburgh (see ' 'Vegeta'-like cultivars', below).
 This unusual feature, however, clearly appears in the older cultivar, Chichester Elm,Chichester Elm leaves, Queens' College Cambridge (2) and is frequently present in 'Vegeta' elsewhere (see gallery).
-If indeed the feature distinguishes Chichester from Huntingdon, the former may be more common in cultivation than currently believed, having over time been mis-called "Huntingdon".
+If the feature distinguishes Chichester from Huntingdon, the former may be more common in cultivation than currently believed, having over time been mis-called Huntingdon.
 A 2013 DNA test of old Chichester elms (see under 'Cicestria') did not include a younger nursery-sourced "Huntington" as a "control".

 Elwes & Henry and Bean attested that 'Vegeta' suckers freely, but other writers have stated that it does not sucker at all.Gurney, R. (1958).
 Trees of Britain.
 Faber & Faber, London.
-This contradiction is almost certainly owing to methods of propagation: higher class nurseries grafted cuttings onto Wych Elm stock, which would not produce suckers, whilst others simply rooted the cuttings, which would.
+This contradiction arises from methods of propagation: higher class nurseries grafted cuttings onto Wych Elm stock, which would not produce suckers, whilst others simply rooted the cuttings, which would.
 A comparatively high percentage of the seed is usually viable, but produces variable offspring.